IbraheemShawhnee/Manager/README.md

 * DB_URL : Your Mongo Database URL (default: mongodb://localhost: + DB_PORT / managerDB)
 * SECRET: Secret for cookies/sessions (default: ""whatawonderfullsecret!")
 * SECURE_COOKIES: Secure property for cookies (default: false) to make true set Key Value === "true"
-* PORT: The port the app will be listening at (auto default: 80)
+* PORT: The port frontend server will be listening at (auto default: 80)
+* BACKEND_PORT: The port backend server will be listing at (auto default: 5000, if changed it must be changed in "/client/package.json" proxy)

 # INIT VARS
 * ADMIN_EMAIL: default: ""